wooz86/musiclookup/README.md

 * Improve async requests
 * Domain model clean up
 * Logging
-* Implement Redis as backing store for Cache.
+* Implement a backing store for Cache (done in-memory as of now).